Château de Meudon: Louis XV and his children

 On the 17 April 1723, the King went to Meudon, went through the apartments of the château, and gave orders for the stay of his Majesty.
 Indeed, from 4 June to 13 August 1723, Louis XV, the "Infanta Reine", the Regent and the Court settled in Meudon for a month, time enough to restore Versailles to house the young sovereigns.
-On August 10, Cardinal William Dubois died at Versailles.
+On August 10, Cardinal Guillaume Dubois died at Versailles.
 "As soon as he was dead, the Duke of Orléans returned to Meudon to inform the King of this news, who begged him to take charge of all the conduct of affairs, declared him prime minister, and was sworn in on the following day".
 Pierre-Denis Martin (1663–1742) painted for the King "A vision of Meudon in perspective that includes all the park and the castle, Monseigneur entering there."

 On December 14, 1725, the new queen Marie Leszczynska, who married Louis XV on September 4, came to visit Meudon for the first time.

 In September 1726, a royal edict brought together Meudon and the Crown Estate with the land that depended on it, with the exception of Chaville Castle and Park, and Castle and farm of Villacoublay.
 On this occasion, the arms of Louvois - azure, with three lizards of silver laid in pal, to the chief sewn gules charged with three gold stars - which were still on the central pediment - were erased.